 The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) is proposing to revise our regulations at 7 CFR part 340 regarding the importation, interstate movement, and environmental release of certain genetically engineered organisms in order to update the regulations in response to advances in genetic engineering and our accumulated experience in implementing the current regulations, as well as reduce the burden on regulated entities.
 This is the first comprehensive revision of the regulations since they were established in 1987.
-The proposed rule is open for a 150-day comment period from January 19, 2017 until June 19, 2017 on Regulations.gov.
+The proposed rule was open for a 150-day comment period from January 19, 2017 until June 19, 2017 on Regulations.gov, where over 200 submissions were received.
+In addition, APHIS held three public meetings during the open comment period.View Information and Transcripts from the Public Meetings

-In concert with the proposed revised regulations now being developed, APHIS is developing a process that includes an evidenced-based, standardized approach to assessing risk prior to making the decision whether to require controls (e.g. movement permits).
-This upfront risk analysis process will include either (in most cases):
+In concert with the proposed revised regulations ((now withdrawn), APHIS was developing a process that includes an evidenced-based, standardized approach to assessing risk prior to making the decision whether to require controls (e.g. movement permits).
+This upfront risk analysis process includes either (in most cases):

 A Weed Risk Assessment (WRA) to characterize weed risk, if any, of genetically engineered (GE) plants,